 There are two main exercises you will perform.

-Compound exercises-Multi joint movements which require the use of more than one major muscle group at a time. (squats, deadlifts, bench presses)
+Multi-joint movements require the use of more than one major muscle group at a time. (squats, deadlifts, bench presses)

-Isolation exercises– Single joint movements which only require the use of one major muscle group at a time. (tricep push downs, lateral raises, bicep curls)
+Single joint movements only require the use of one major muscle group at a time. (tricep pushdowns, lateral raises, bicep curls)

-If your goal is to create a well rounded muscular physique as opposed to gaining pure strength or improving athletic performance than a mix of both types of exercise is ideal.
+If your goal is to create a well-rounded muscular physique instead of gaining pure strength or improving athletic performance, then a mix of both types of exercise is ideal.

-Compound exercises will form the foundation of your workouts in order to efficiently train multiple muscle groups at the same time using maximum weight, while isolation exercises will be used to target smaller muscle groups that may not receive optimal stimulation from compounds only.
+Compound exercises will form the foundation of your workouts to train multiple muscle groups simultaneously using maximum weight efficiently.
+In contrast, isolation exercises will only target smaller muscle groups that may not receive optimal stimulation from compounds.

-The basic compound movements include exercises such as squats, deadlifts, leg presses, lunges, rows, chest presses, pull ups, pull downs, and overhead presses.
+The basic compound movements include squats, deadlifts, leg presses, lunges, rows, chest presses, pull-ups, pull-downs, and overhead presses.

-The main isolation movements include exercises such as bicep curls, tricep extensions, lateral raises, flys, calf raises, shrugs and direct abdominal exercises.
+The main isolation movements include bicep curls, tricep extensions, lateral raises, flys, calf raises, shrugs, and direct abdominal exercises.

-Although rep ranges will vary depending on the specific exercise or muscle group being trained, low to moderate rep sets will be used the majority of the time.
+Although rep ranges will vary depending on the specific exercise or muscle group being trained, low to moderate rep sets will be used most of the time.

-Sets that utilize heavier weights and low to moderate reps are the most effective means of stimulating maximum muscle growth and strength gains.
+Sets that utilize heavier weights and low to moderate reps are the most effective to stimulate maximum muscle growth and strength gains.

 Some exercises will have a rep range of 5 to 7, while others will be between 8 to 10.
-This depends on the particular movement and how large or small the range of motion is.
+But, again, this depends on the particular movement and how large or small the range of motion is.